wwami-pipeline/NWHCP-front_end/README.md

 ## Setup
 After cloning down the repo, run `npm install` to install and initialize all dependencies.
 If you do not have npm installed on your system, please refer to the instructions [here](https://www.npmjs.com/get-npm).
 Once the install is complete, run `npm start` to launch the local development server.

+## Deploy
+Built static html/js/css from ```npm run build``` will be hosted by nginx, which is also the gateway of the whole system.
+See NWHCP-docker for more information.

 ## Contents
 ### Root
 - ReactREADME: Quick reference on react.
 Created by react-create-app